nuagedigitech/Nuage-PWA-Static/README.md

 # Nuage-PWA-Static

-This is the official website of Nuage Digitech.
+This is the official website (Static PWA) of Nuage Digitech.